 The Battle for Brands to Become More Human: Four Takeaways From Seattle Interactive Conference

-Some Kindlers recently got the chance to attend this year’s Seattle Interactive Conference (SIC), which is fastly becoming the Northwest’s answer to SXSW.
-The conference gathers digital marketers, creatives, strategists, designers and developers to discuss the challenges and opportunities that our ever-evolving, technology-fueled industries provide us.
+Some Kindlers recently got the chance to attend this year’s Seattle Interactive Conference (SIC), which is quickly becoming the Northwest’s answer to SXSW.
+The conference gathers digital marketers, creatives, strategists, designers and developers to discuss the challenges and opportunities facing our ever-evolving, technology-fueled industry.

-This year’s session content — delivered by some of the world’s largest brands like Expedia, Amazon, Starbucks, REI and Microsoft — were connected by some consistent insights and trending topics.
+This year’s session content — delivered by some of the world’s largest brands like Expedia, Amazon, Starbucks, REI and Microsoft — was connected by some consistent insights and trending topics.

-Many brands have developed interfaces that are filled with hidden program ‘trickery’ and deceptive ways of how and why they collect data — that many consumers don’t even know exist.
-But when they do find out (case in point: Facebook and Cambridge Analytics) you’ve probably lost their trust and loyalty for good.
+Some brands have developed interfaces filled with hidden program trickery and deceptive claims of how and why they collect data — that many consumers don’t even know exist.
+But when they do find out (case in point: Facebook and Cambridge Analytics) their trust and loyalty are probably lost for good.

 So what’s the answer?
 Jordan Barr from Expedia and Anne Marie Tallariti from Starbucks both agreed that it’s about understanding why you’re collecting data in the first place and how you intend to use it.
 Be open and honest about your collection of data and what the audience is getting in return.

-It then becomes about HOW you use the data.
+It then becomes about how you use the data.
 Use data to monitor human behavior and find ways to connect relevant opportunities based on customer preferences or user actions.
-It can’t be just for reporting ROI, rather equally needs to add value back to the customer and enhance their overall experience.
-For McDonald’s Worldwide Convention, Kindle developed a very purposeful, live data dashboard meant to display real-time metrics from the show floor.
-Through this dashboard, we were able to react in real-time and shift experiences onsite based directly off of attendee behavior and preferences.
+It can’t be just for reporting ROI, rather it needs to equally add value back to the customer and enhance their overall experience.
+An example of this occurred at the McDonald’s Worldwide Convention, where Kindle developed a very purposeful, live data dashboard meant to display real-time metrics from the show floor.
+Through this dashboard, we were able to react in real-time and shift experiences onsite based directly on attendee behavior and preferences.

 2. Technology vs Creativity

-Digital marketers are becoming more equipped in using data to inform strategy and measure results than ever before.
-However, relying too much on the data to drive action and predict outcomes can often stifle creativity.
-The results for many brands are that they operate in a rush, purely to ‘feed the data machine’, with content that lacks any real substance or purpose and provides very little value to the end-user.
-This occurs because many brands are still designing and creating for the ‘what’ without stepping back to think about the ‘why’.
+Digital marketers are becoming more equipped to use data to inform strategy and measure results than ever before.
+However, relying too much on data to drive action and predict outcomes can stifle creativity.
+Some brands are still designing and creating for the ‘what’ without first stepping back to think about the ‘why,’ a critical misstep.
+As a result, they ultimately operate in a rush, purely to feed the data machine, with content that lacks any real substance or purpose and provides very little value to the end user.

 The lesson?
-Don’t try to be ‘data-driven’.
+Don’t try to be overly data-driven.
 When you make too many decisions based on data, the results become less human, and ultimately, less interesting.

-Data itself doesn’t change the world, it needs humans with bold ideas to use the data to find ways to do something new and different.
-So be bold, be contrary, take risks, and lead with meaningful creativity.
+Data itself doesn’t change the world, that takes humans with bold ideas and interpretations to use the data to identify needs and find ways to do something new and different.
+So be bold, be contrary, take risks and lead with meaningful creativity.